dotku/business-parking-place/README.md

 * We help you to lease your business on multiple platforms, and pay you business maintainance fee up to $1500/yr.
-* We also can just follow your runbook to operating the business with minimum service fee depending on your requirement based on at will.
+* We also can just follow your runbook to operating the business with minimum service fee depending on your requirements.

 | Business Rental | Runbook Service |